Fluid Symbols

 Each symbol does not have one fixed meaning.
 It is not a question of finding its ‘secret definition.’
 It involves giving it the most sublime definition possible.

-Jodorowsky explicitly argues against arrested symbolism, insisting the Tarot arcana must remain semantically inexhaustible rather than reducible to any single authoritative meaning.
+Jodorowsky argues explicitly against arrested symbols, insisting that Tarot Arcana must remain semantically open and be charged with maximal rather than singular meaning.

 Jodorowsky, Alejandro, The Way of Tarot: The Spiritual Teacher in the Cards, 2004thesis